Euro Neuro: Reception

-Reception during the first and second rehearsals were negative.
+Reception during the first and second rehearsals was negative.
 William Lee Adams of Wiwibloggs had said after the first rehearsal "It looks like the recession has hit Montenegro hard...
-I can’t make out any of the words that are coming out of Rambo’s mouth with the drums and blaring horns in the background.
-It’s just a bunch of random noise and rambling.
-The donkey that contributed to the fame of the song was also on stage, but it wasn’t a real one.
+I can't make out any of the words that are coming out of Rambo's mouth with the drums and blaring horns in the background.
+It's just a bunch of random noise and rambling.
+The donkey that contributed to the fame of the song was also on stage, but it wasn't a real one.
 I think the prop is completely useless if Rambo is not going to ride it."
 Adams would have more negative words during the second rehearsals, saying "Amadeus opened up the second rehearsals today with another appalling performance...
-This is seriously one of the worst songs I’ve heard at Eurovision in a long time.
-I’m all about making things deep, but I don’t need my ears to bleed in the process."
+This is seriously one of the worst songs I've heard at Eurovision in a long time.
+I'm all about making things deep, but I don't need my ears to bleed in the process."